hathibelagal-dev/instantpolyglot/docs/eng/Basque.md

 Basque is a pro-drop language, meaning that pronouns can be omitted when they can be inferred from context:

-- **Etxera noa** (I'm going home) - the pronoun "ni" (I) is omitted
+- **Etxera noa** (I'm going home) - the pronoun “ni” (I) is omitted

 ### Animacy

 Basque makes a distinction between animate and inanimate objects in some contexts.
-For example, the question words "nor" (who) and "zer" (what) are used for animate and inanimate subjects/objects respectively:
+For example, the question words “nor” (who) and “zer” (what) are used for animate and inanimate subjects/objects respectively:

 - **Nor etorri da?** (Who has come?)
 - **Zer gertatu da?** (What has happened?)

-### Inclusive and exclusive "we"
+### Inclusive and exclusive “we”

-Unlike many European languages, Basque distinguishes between inclusive "we" (including the addressee) and exclusive "we" (excluding the addressee):
+Unlike many European languages, Basque distinguishes between inclusive “we” (including the addressee) and exclusive “we” (excluding the addressee):

 - **gu** (we, general)
 - **gu denok** (we all, inclusive)